 | Chargeable excess | £15,000 |

-The full £340,000 still uses up David's NRB.
-Taper only reduced the £6,000 tax charge on the £15,000 excess above the NRB.
-Had David survived to 1 March 2034 (7 full years), the PET would have been fully exempt and no IHT would have arisen on the gift.
+The whole £340,000 still used up David's nil-rate band, which means £340,000 less of his remaining estate is sheltered.
+Taper only reduced the £6,000 charge on the £15,000 excess.
+Had he lived to 1 March 2034, seven full years, the gift would have been exempt and nothing at all would have been due on it.

-For a deeper treatment of when to pull the trigger on a mid-life BTL gift (weighing the upfront CGT cost today against the IHT saved on full survival), see our dedicated page on the IHT 7-year clock and mid-life property gifting strategy.
+For a deeper look at when to pull the trigger on a mid-life buy-to-let gift, weighing the CGT you pay today against the inheritance tax you save if you survive, see our page on the IHT 7-year clock and mid-life property gifting strategy.

 Estimate the CGT on your sale